kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 5. Download the zip file with the largest block number here:
 	* https://turtle-blockchain.s3.amazonaws.com/index.html
 6. Move the two downloaded files blockindexes.bin and blocks.bin into the  ~/.TurtleCoin/ folder
-7. Start TurtleCoind like you normally do.
+7. Start TurtleCoind or the GUI like you normally do.
 8. See the [Expected Results](#ExpectedResults) section below.

 ## Expected Results if Done Correctly <a name="ExpectedResults"></a>